strauss/hornet-queen/README.md

 - The generic arrays are no classical arrays and all array convenience functions in Kotlin and convenience methods from the class `Arrays` are not applicable.
     - For now, this seems to be an unsolvable problem.
 Maybe I will provide some of these functions/methods in the future.
+- There is a bug in the Linked List if the first element is removed repeatedly and only one element is left.
+For now just use the Array List :-)

 ## (E)FAQs